hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-mutations.md

 ```

 The mutation returns all the todo data we requested; nothing more, nothing less.

-You might ask - both GraphQL Mutations and Queries can return data?
-Yes, but there is a caveat.
-A GraphQL Mutation can only return the newly inserted data.
-A GraphQL Query can return multiple records.

 <!-- [//]: # TODO: -->
 <b><a href="https://hasura.io/learn/graphql/graphiql" target="_blank">Try it out in GraphiQL</a></b>